 The overlay supports games that use DirectX 7 - 12, OpenGL, Metal, and Vulkan.
 The overlay will not be active in software-rasterized games.

-NOTE: The overlay is automatically disabled for 'Software' app types.
+The overlay is automatically disabled for 'Software' app types.
 If you need the overlay enabled, please Contact Support

 Activating the overlay from your app